tektechnologies/Instructor-Prep/301/week_2/class-06/README.md

     - Career work.
 - Start with Warm - up
 - Code Challenge Review
+- Map and filter produce a new array.
+Reduce is typically used to "reduce" the array to a single value - a sum, a min/max, etc.
+  There are more clever uses of reduce, and map/filter can be implemented using reduce.
 - Code Lab Review.
 (Look at Routes.)
     - Code agnostics - meaning change the content without changing the    archetecture.
 Add names to things by how they are used